X

 Causes of a hypertensive crisis include:

-• Suddenly stopping certain heart medications, such as beta blockers
+• Suddenly stopping certain heart medicines, including beta blockers.

 Symptoms of a hypertensive crisis may include: